Ultra-Small-Angle X-ray Scattering (USAXS/SAXS/WAXS)

 After APS-U shutdown USAXS will be in 12IDC.

-USAXS experimental time is currently allocated by staff based on available capabilities, staff time, and needs of experiments.
+USAXS-SAXS-WAXS time is allocated by staff based on available capabilities, staff time, and needs of experiments.
 Contact staff (Jan Ilavsky, 630-252-0866) with requests for beamtime.
+Beamtime will be available between second half of February and end of March.

 We accept mail-in experiments and, preferably, in person experiments compatible with available capabilities.